JGCRI/pypackageutils/README.md

 # pypackageutils
-Common utilities used  in R modeling software packages
+Common utilities used in Python modeling software packages

 ## Installation